nih-niddk-mbs/StochasticGene.jl/README.md

 - `coupling=tuple()`: if nonempty, a 4-tuple where elements are
     1. tuple of model indices corresponding to each unit, e.g. (1, 1, 2) means that unit 1 and 2 use model 1 and unit 3 uses model 2
     2. tuple of vectors indicating source units for each unit, e.g. ([2,3], [1], Int[]) means unit 1 is influenced by source units 2 and 3, unit 2 is influenced by unit 1 and unit 3 is uninfluenced.
-    3. source states, e.g. (3,0) means that model 1 influences other units whenever it is in G state 3, while model 2 does not influence any other unit
+    3. source states: tuple of vectors of strings, e.g. (["G3","R1"], []) means that model 1 influences other units whenever it is in G state 3 or R step 1 (if a number is not included (e.g. (R,0)) then all the Gstates or R steps are included), while model 2 does not influence any other unit
-    4. target transitions, e.g. (0, 4) means that model 1 is not influenced by any source while model 2 is influenced by sources at G transition 4.
+    4. target transitions:tuple, e.g. ([], 4) means that model 1 is not influenced by any source while model 2 is influenced by sources at transition 4.
+Transitions are number consecutively by order of the transition rates.
+So for a G=2 model, transition 1 is the G1 to G2 transition and transition 3 is the initiation transition
     5. Int indicating number of coupling parameters
 - `datatype::String=""`: String that describes data type, choices are "rna", "rnaonoff", "rnadwelltime", "trace", "tracerna", "tracejoint", "tracegrid"
 - `datacond=""`: string or vector of strings describing data, e.g. "WT", "DMSO" or ["DMSO","AUXIN"], ["gene","enhancer"]